 Paraquat Exposure & Parkinson's Disease Studies

 In 2017, The Unified Parkinson’s Advocacy Council suggested that individuals who’ve been chronically exposed to paraquat have a 200-600% greater risk of developing Parkinson’s disease.
-Over the last 10 years, several other scientific studies have been conducted that have shown that paraquat is a chemical that causes Parkinson’s disease.
+Over the last ten years, several other scientific studies have been conducted that have shown that paraquat and Parkinson's disease have a direct causal relationship.
 They include:

 - 2009 – American Journal of Epidemiology

 - 2011 – National Institute of Health (Farming and Movement Evaluation Study)

 - 2012 – Genetic Modification Association of Paraquat and Parkinson's Disease

 As of today, there are medications and remedies available to treat and attempt to slow down the progression of Parkinson's disease.
 However, unfortunately, there is no cure.

 If you or a loved one may have been exposed to paraquat and have been diagnosed with Parkinson's disease or any other health complications, we may be able to help you.
 You may be eligible for compensation via a paraquat lawsuit.
 Please contact our law firm today for a free case review and consultation at 866-975-6242.

 Contact us today for your free case review!

 The Dolman Law Group works with local counsel in any jurisdiction outside Florida for the purpose of filing lawsuits in jurisdictions wherein we are not licensed.
 Thus, we will follow each State's ethical rules to ensure a local attorney is involved.